hupili/python-for-data-and-media-communication-gitbook/notes-week-04.md

 f.close()
 ```

-* f.close() to close the writing, this will close the instance of the file test.csv stored.
+* f.close() to close the writing, this will close the instance of the file test.txt stored.

 ### Read a file